The four operations on perverse motives: Main theorem

 The four operations formalism allows the definition of a motivic avatar of intersection complexes.
 In particular, intersection cohomology groups with coefficients in geometric systems are motivic.
 More precisely:

-\begin{coro} Let $X$ be an irreducible quasi-projective $k$-variety and $\scr L$ be a local system on a smooth dense open subscheme of $X$.
-If $\scr L$ is geometric, then the intersection cohomology group $IH^i(X,\scr L)$, for $i\in\bbZ$, is canonically the Betti realization of a Nori motive over $k$. \end{coro}
+\begin{coro} Let $X$ be an irreducible quasi-projective $k$-variety and $\mathscr L$ be a $\bbQ$-local system on a smooth dense open subscheme of $X$.
+If $\mathscr L$ is motivic (in particular if $\mathscr L$ is geometric), then the intersection cohomology group $IH^i(X,\mathscr L)$, for $i\in\bbZ$, is canonically the Betti realization of a Nori motive over $k$. \end{coro}